tinganho/mantis/docs/View.md

 If it is in the server it will just return the correct HTML string corresponding to the `Model` state.
 The `Page` object, which is the server composer, will take the HTML string and insert it to the correct place in the HTML document.

 ####Sub views
+Any sub views will be initiated with their corresponding sub models.
+The model will have properties pointing to sub models.
+And it is up to the parent view to instantiate the correct subviews with the correct sub models.
+The model will always have synced properties that corresponds to the sub models properties.
+Don't use this synced properties to render the DOM or to render the HTML string.
+Instead use the sub model property with a sub view to render the DOM or HTML string.
+All subviews should have a link to their parent using a parent property.
+The link is used for syncing interactions with both the parent and child views.
+Sub views will call `render()` to render sub views in HTML or appending the DOM to their parent `render()` call.

 ###`CssString root`
+A CSS string that corresponds to the root element.
+The root element will be checked on instantiation to bind the DOM with the view object.
+If the root element is not currently on DOM `render()` function will be called.